Brian Locher – Seattle Running Coach

 ABOUT ME

-Parks, Exercise and Date Night!
-My wife and I enjoy taking our toddler son to experience new parks and playgrounds around the greater Seattle area.
-Being a father has been an awesome experience.
+Parks, exercise and date night!
+My wife and I enjoy taking our toddler son to experience new parks, playgrounds sensory experiences around the Seattle area.
+Being a father is an awesome experience.
 There is no greater love.
-It’s also busy, so I’ve had to learn to really manage my time.

 In my downtime I enjoy exercising, mostly running and strength work, and am currently in training for a half marathon and the USATF Club XC Championships.
 My wife and I enjoy trying new restaurants, the tranquility of a foot spa or even an evening on the Lake.